Stage set for Serena's semi-finals push in Grand Slam bid

 NEW YORK (Reuters) - The penultimate stage is set for the sixth step in Serena Williams’ campaign to put an exclamation mark on her storied career by winning a fourth successive U.S. Open to complete a calendar-year Grand Slam sweep.

-History would heavily favour Williams in the U.S. Open semi-finals on Thursday at Flushing Meadows.
+History would heavily favor Williams in the U.S. Open semi-finals on Thursday at Flushing Meadows.

 She owns 21 grand slam singles titles, which is 21 more than the other three players combined, and is gunning for her seventh U.S. Open singles trophy while the others are straining to reach their first U.S. final.